studiokicobi/wednesday-the-raven/chapters/chapter-02.md

 nextChapter: /chapter-03/
 ---

 After traveling high and low and near and far, Ella had grown used to the ways birds reacted when they met her.

 They usually exclaimed:

 _Gah!_

 or

 _Ugh!_

 and often simply

 _Huh._

 “Huh,” said the birds.
 “We’ve heard about you.
-Are you aware that your eyes are alarmingly and unpleasantly blue?”
+Are you aware your eyes are alarmingly and unpleasantly blue?”

 “Yes,” Ella assured them.
 “I am aware.”